 Private Connection Error in Safari and Firefox

 It’s not only Google Chrome, every popular browser will show you the private connection error message.
 This generally happens when the website has expired SSL certificate in the server.
-Below is how Safari and Firefox will show the private connection error message.
+Below is how Safari browser on macOS will show the error message:

 1. Wait for Few Seconds and Access